avickars/mosscanvasgui/README.md

 # Moss Canvas GUI

-This Dash application was created to streamline the process of download assignments form canvas and running them through Moss.
+This Dash application was created to streamline the process of downloading assignments from canvas and running them through Moss.

 ## Important

 For obvious license reasons I have removed Moss from this repository.
-Any use wishing to use this app must have licenses Moss from the creators.
+Any user wishing to use this app with Moss must have a license and must supply their own version of it.
 Uses who have this should place is in the folder entitled "moss".
 The folder "moss" must contain a file "moss.pl" for the app to work.

 ## Getting Started